FluxML/Flux.jl/docs/src/models/layers.md

 * It is annotated with [`@functor`](@ref Functors.@functor), which means that [`params`](@ref Flux.params) will see the contents, and [`gpu`](@ref Flux.gpu) will move their arrays to the GPU.

 By contrast, `Chain` itself contains no parameters, but connects other layers together.
-The section on [dataflow layers](@ref man-dataflow-layers) introduces others like this,
+The section on [dataflow layers](@ref man-dataflow-layers) introduces others like this.

 ## Fully Connected